99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - simple / step scaling: when a CloudWatch alarm is triggered
 - scheduled scaling: anticipate scaling based on pattern
 - predictive scaling: pattern that repeat based on forecast

+An Auto Scaling group has a maximum capacity of 3, a current capacity of 2, and a scaling policy that adds 3 instances
+Amazon EC2 Auto Scaling adds only 1 instance to the group.

 Instance refresh:
 if you want to update the launch template, as scaling happens old instances get terminated and new ones